 Deaths from drug overdoses doubled from 2000 to 2014, and a record 47,000 people died drug-related deaths in 2014.
 Opioids such as heroin, fentanyl and prescription painkillers accounted for 61 percent of those deaths.

 “This comprehensive bill lays the groundwork to turn the tide on the opioid epidemic.”

 In February, the White House announced several initiatives to address the opioid epidemic in communities across the country.
 However, Obama said CARA included only “modest steps to address the opioid epidemic.”

-“I am deeply disappointed that Republicans failed to provide any real resources for those seeking addiction treatment to get the care that they need,” Obama said in a statement.
+“I am deeply disappointed that Republicans failed to provide any real resources for those seeking substance abuse treatment to get the care that they need,” Obama said in a statement.
 “In fact, they blocked efforts by Democrats to include $920 million in treatment funding.”

 Democrats in the House and Senate had attempted secure up to $920 million in funding, but the Republican-controlled Congress blocked the addition of multiple funding efforts.

 Republicans have said there will be opportunities to find funding in the future.

 “This is an authorization bill,” Sen. Rob Portman (R-Ohio) told the New York Times when the Senate approved the final version of CARA in July.
 “It authorizes more money than we’ve ever even dreamed about for opioids.”

 Get help with your addiction today!Get Help Now